Approximate Bayesian Computation for Finite Mixture Models: Application to Galaxy Data

 \section{Application to Galaxy Data}

-The galaxy dataset was introduced to the statistical community in \cite{Roeder1990}, and has been commonly used for testing clustering methods.
-The data contain the recessional velocities of $82$ galaxies (km/sec) from six well separated sections of the Corona Borealis region.
-In the last twenty years this dataset has been studied in a number of papers (\citealt{Richardson1997, Roeder1997, Lau2007, Wang2012}).
-The recessional velocities of the galaxies are typically considered realizations of independent and identically distributed Normal random variables, but there is discrepancy in their conclusions about the number of groups in the GMM; estimates vary from three components \citep{Roeder1997} to five or six \citep{Richardson1997}.
+The galaxy dataset was introduced to the statistical community in Roeder \cite{Roeder1990}, and has been commonly used for testing clustering methods.
+The data contains the recessional velocities of $82$ galaxies (km/sec) from six well separated sections of the Corona Borealis region.
+The galaxy data has been well-studied by the statistical community \citep{Richardson1997, Roeder1997, Lau2007, Wang2012}.
+The recessional velocities of the galaxies are typically considered realizations of independent and identically distributed Gaussian random variables, but there is discrepancy in the conclusions about the number of groups in the GMM; estimates vary from three components \citep{Roeder1997} to five or six \citep{Richardson1997}.

 In this analysis, we focused on the model with three components \citep{Roeder1997}, in order to be consistent with \cite{Ramses2015} and \cite{Marin2005}.
-For the hyperparameters, we used the Empirical Bayes approach suggested by \cite{Casella2000}.
+For the hyperparameters, we use the Empirical Bayes approach suggested by Casella et al. \cite{Casella2000}.
 Additionally, since each recessional velocity was also assigned a measurement error, the ABC forward model has been modified to take into account this information.
 In order to include the measurement errors in the forward model, each simulated recessional velocity is assigned one of the observed measurement errors.
 The simulated and observed recessional velocities were matched according to their ranks, and the measurement error of the observations were assigned to the simulated data according to this matching.
 Then, Gaussian noise was added to each simulated recessional velocity with a standard deviation equal to its assigned measurement error.

 The posterior means for each component's parameters are listed in Table \ref{Table:example3}.
-The third component was found to have a weight equal to $0.057$, and a mean and variance equal to $32.94$ and $1.16$, respectively.
-The main difference with the proposed ABC-PMC estimates and those from \cite{Marin2005}, in which they also fixed the number of components to three, is with the estimated mean and variance of the third component; however, the proposed ABC-PMC estimates are consistent with those obtained by \cite{Ramses2015}.
+The third component was found to have a weight equal to $0.057$, and a mean and variance equal to $32.94$ $km/sec$ and $1.16$ $km^2/sec^2$, respectively.
+The main difference with the proposed ABC--PMC estimates and those from Marin et al. \cite{Marin2005}, in which they also fixed $K = 3$, is with the estimated mean and variance of the third component; however, the proposed ABC--PMC estimates are consistent with those obtained by Mena and Walker \cite{Ramses2015}.